abshka/tobs/README.md

 - Export text messages from Telegram channels to markdown files
 - Download and organize media files (images, videos, voice messages, documents)
-- Support for grouped messages (albums)
+- Smart handling of media groups (albums) - all photos/videos in an album appear in a single note
 - Smart caching to avoid re-downloading content
 - Configurable media size limits
 - Concurrent downloads for better performance